By Maja Čarni and Špela Košak

 It is prohibited to establish extraordinary courts.
 It is prohibited to establish military courts in peacetime as well (Art.
 126 of the Constitution).
 It is in the domain of the Civil District courts and of the Labor courts to organize the legal aid for the people that cannot afford to pay the costs of the legal procedure and their lawyers.
 The costs are paid from the budget, but the aid is limited to the people, which do not exceed the census of the legally determined minimal salary.

 Civil Courts: The general civil jurisdiction lies with the civil courts.
 The rules regulating courtroom procedure are governed by either the Civil Procedure Act or Non-litigious Civil Procedure Act.
 The courts of first instance are local and district courts.
 The jurisdiction between them is divided according to the subject of the trial.

 In general, the local courts are competent to adjudicate in the property-law related disputes, when the value of dispute does not exceed 20.000 EUR, the disputes on trespassing, easement, real encumbrance and disputes on lease or tenancy relations.
 Beside the civil department, local courts are furthermore divided into:

 - enforcement of judgments department;

-- and land register department (Land register is not entirely compatible with the actual state of the ownership in the country yet; namely the system of ownership has changed after the independence and all the socialized property has changed into the private property again, which has caused the amount of the registrations that could not be handled simultaneously.
-The delay has been hugely reduced by the introduction of the electronic land register and electronic cadastre which enable on-line consultations and (since 2011) also on-line applications).
+- and land register department (Land register is not entirely compatible with the actual state of the ownership in the country yet; namely the system of ownership has changed after the independence and all the socialized property has changed into the private property again, which has caused the number of registrations that could not be handled simultaneously.
+The delay has been hugely reduced by the introduction of the electronic land register and electronic cadaster which enabled online consultations and (since 2011) online applications).